Use session keys

 Openfort SDK method

-After you have authenticated your user with your regular authentication system, you can create a session key for them.
-To create a session key, you need to generate a key pair on the client-side and send the address computed from the public key to your server.
+After you authenticate your user with your regular authentication system, you can create a session key for them.
+To create a session key, generate a key pair on the client side and send the address computed from the public key to your server.

 - Install the client-side library: